magnua/practicalvm/docs/gvm-11.md

 * Relatedly, `omp.config` is now `gvm.config`.
 * Programmatic access to GVM via Python is now possible!
 While I've minimized the changes to the OpenVAS scripts for the sake of continuity, it's entirely plausible now to rewrite `openvas-insert.py` to both conduct the scan and insert the results into Mongo.
 To use the Python library, check out the docs at https://python-gvm.readthedocs.io/en/latest/.
 * As alluded to above, `greenbone-nvt-sync` must **not** be run as root.
 I've updated `update-tools.sh` to ensure it's run as a nonprivileged user.

+## Upgrading from OpenVAS 9

+Bad news: there's no good way to do it, at least not on Ubuntu.
+After OpenVAS 9, GVM 10 introduced a new database format, and added the option to use Postgres (as opposed to SQLite).
+GVM 11 removed the option for SQLite.
+Unfortunately, the database migration tool (from OpenVAS 9 to GVM 10) was only available in GVM 10, and mrazavi is no longer providing those packages for Ubuntu.
+Until or unless someone (probably not me) has time to compile GVM 10 from source, there's no valid upgrade path from OpenVAS 9 to GVM 11.

+During my testing I removed OpenVAS 9 and installed GVM 11, but ran into a bunch of package conflicts.
+I'd suggest starting fresh, if possible.
+You'll need to rebuild your targets and tasks, but that's a one-time thing.